 This is the house that started our quest to build a home constructed with recycled industrial parts.
 It’s built from 600,000 lbs of road parts and steel from the “Big Dig” in Boston.
 The designer was given quite a bit of the material from the project that was left in a nearby field.
 The shell was constructed in just a few weekends.

 After looking at dozens of new homes, we found almost all of the developers were building essentially the same style ‘box’ house, with only the interior amenities varying in quality and color.
 We knew we definitely did not want to live in just another box.
 As you can see by the images on this site and blog, utilizing green building systems and recycled materials does not mean it has to look like the original materials.
 Luxurious, artistic and epic living spaces can be created for the same cost as a traditional frame building.
 By using prefabrication methods and locally-sourced materials, the build time and costs can lead to a whopping 30-40% in savings compared to using traditional building methods.
 These savings can then be put back into quality amenities in the building, enabling a final price that is approximately the same cost of a traditional house, based on square footage.
-On the cutting edge of sustainability, our net positive house will meet or exceed California’s Title 24, 2019 Zero Net Energy (ZNE) requirements and be LEED Platinum, Passive House and Living Building Challenge certifiable.
+On the cutting edge of sustainability, our net positive house will meet or exceed 2019 Zero Net Energy (ZNE) requirements and be LEED Zero, Passive House, Built Green and Living Building Challenge certifiable.
 It will be built to last for centuries, utilizing the latest solar power, passive HVAC, atmospheric water generation and in-house food growing solutions, making it a truly sustainable home.
 This unique home will also be fire resistant, impervious to termites and, if configured correctly, earthquake resistant as well.

 Tesla Smooth Glass Tile solar roof and redundant PowerWall 2’s are controlled by a smart electrical panel that will provide all of the home’s energy requirements.